Teaching, learning, assessment and progression

 We are in the process of making decisions and if one of your assessments is waived, your Department will let you know.
 If a component has been waived, your mark for that module will be made up wholly from the remaining components rescaled to give a mark out of 100%.

-We aim to provide you with your updated exam timetable week commencing 20 April 2020.
-We will base our new online exam timetable as closely as possible on the currently advertised timetable.
-In some cases changes will be made to ensure that we do not overload students or the online system.
+Our new online exam timetable has been based as closely as possible on the planned timetable.
+In some cases changes have been made to ensure that we do not overload students or the online system.

-For most students, We aim to confirm hand-in date and times for all coursework assessments by 17 April 2020.
+Most students should now have confirmed hand-in date and times for all coursework assessments.
 You will have at least a month for coursework and the latest due date for a piece of coursework will be the end of week 6 (22 May 2020).
 Please note that International Pathway College (IPC) students should follow guidance from the IPC itself.

 Maintaining academic integrity